ultrakiwi99/angular-chat-widget/README.md

-# Chat widget example made with angular.
+# Chat widget example app made with angular.

 This project was made as simple angular based chat widget.
 Main points are observable-based chat messages flow and as simple styling as possible.